 Attack of the Globsters!

-Are mysterious blobs of flesh washed up on the world's beaches really unworthy of skeptical attention?
+Mysterious blobs of flesh washed up on the world's beaches have been called everything from sea monsters to Cthulhu.

 St. Augustine, Florida, 1896 — It came from the sea, its great bulk suspended in the gentle surf, until it began to drag along the sandy bottom.
 A final push from a larger wave and it took hold upon the beach.
 Its mass settled and the water receded.
 The body of Octopus giganteus, the largest creature ever to swim in the sea, had washed ashore.
 Tourists and media flocked to see the five ton remains of the fearsome beast.
 What became known as the St. Augustine Monster had made its mark on history, and established itself as the first in a long line of creatures collectively called globsters: Great globs of unrecognizable tissue washed up on beaches, too large and shapeless to be anything but sea monsters.